Deeptiman/go-cache-kubernetes/README.md

 ## Kubernetes tools
 Kubernetes provides several tools that can be useful to setup Kubernetes in the local environment.

- - **minikube**
-The tool will run a single-node Kubernetes cluster running inside a Virtual Machine.
+ - **minikube**: The tool will run a single-node Kubernetes cluster running inside a Virtual Machine.
 Virtualization has to be supported in the computer and Hypervisor needed to be enabled.
 	    **Installation**
 	    The minikube installation follows with the Hypervisor installation and [Hyperkit](https://minikube.sigs.k8s.io/docs/drivers/hyperkit/) is the recommended virtualization toolkit.